One-Time Special Circumstance Funding

 Richard H. Tyler Student Emergency Fund

-The Richard H. Tyler Student Emergency Fund is available to support students who are in danger from withdrawing from their classes due to an unexpected, temporary financial hardship.
-This hardship could be a result of illness, family crisis, natural disaster, or other emergency or crisis situations.
-Funds are intended to cover temporary costs that may hinder a student from succeeding academically or from meeting their basic needs.
-You may apply for assistance once per academic year through the Dean of Students online application.
-Application and timeline questions may be directed to the Dean of Students Office.
+The Richard H. Tyler Student Emergency Fund was created to support students in danger of withdrawing from their classes due to an unexpected, temporary financial hardship.
+This hardship could result from illness, family crisis, natural disaster, or other emergency or crisis situations.
+Funds are intended to cover temporary costs that may hinder a student from succeeding academically or meeting their basic needs.

 Temporary Loans